Stacx22/autism-ethics-paper/README.md

-# Autism Data Ethics Analysis
+# Autism Data Ethics Exploration

-White paper examining data sourcing, neurodiversity, and diagnostic ethics in ASD research.
+## Overview
+A research-oriented project examining ethical questions in autism data, including early screening, biomarker research, data sourcing, and neurodiversity.

-### Focus Areas
+## Focus Areas
-- Biomarker research concerns
 - Bias and overdiagnosis risks
+- Data privacy and consent
+- Representation of autistic voices in research
-- Policy and accessibility considerations
+- Policy implications and ethical safeguards

----
+## Repository Structure
+- `docs/` – main white paper (PDF or Word)
+- `references/` (optional) – bibliography or related readings
+- `code/` (optional) – if any analysis or visualizations were used

+## How to Use
+Open the white paper in `docs/` to read the full discussion.